johanmz/MultiFMBerry/README.md

 Why does it need additional IC's apart from the MRR70's?
 -------------

-Since all transmitters  use the same I²C address (0x66), one ore more multiplexers (TCA9548A) are used to switch the transmitters before sending commands and RDS updates to the transmitters.
+Since all transmitters  use the same I²C address (0x66), one or more multiplexers (TCA9548A) are used to switch the transmitters before sending commands and RDS updates to the transmitters.
 Each TCA9548A has 8 I²C ports so it can handle 8 transmitters.
 One or more IO expanders (MCP23017) are used to read the RDS interrupt signals, this is the signal that the transmitter needs the next RDS block.
 Each MCP23017 can handle up to 16 transmitters.

 What do I need to build this?